XiaoxiaoyuZhu/YU-SH/README.md

 - **Social Network Analysis Code**: This part of my repository is where I've uploaded code related to Social Network Analysis.
 It's a fascinating field that I enjoy exploring, and through my code, I aim to provide insights into the complex interconnections within social networks.

-I hope these repositories give you a clear understanding of my coding level and my approach to solving problems in the field of data science.
-I'm always eager to learn and grow, and I welcome any suggestions or collaborations.
+I hope these repositories give you a basic understanding of my coding level, my ability to collect, integrate, and present data, as well as an aspect of my quantitative analysis skills, particularly in Social Network Analysis.
+Thank you very much for your visit!

-Thank you for visiting my GitHub page.
-I hope you find my work informative and inspiring!

 Best regards,
 Xiaoyu